j4cobgarby/octOs/docs/filesystem.md

         deleted, return an error code, otherwise return 1.
  - `int (*rmfile)(int fd)`: Removes the file at the given file descriptor.
         Returns 1 on success, or an error code otherwise.

+## How it fits together

+If, for example, a user program uses the syscall `open("2:/user/test.txt")`, oct will first look at the drive number of "2", and get the drive entry in the drive table at index 2.
+From this drive entry, it will look at the `fs` field, to find out which filesystem type that drive is using.

+The filesystem's `open`
+function will create a new file descriptor in the dile descriptor table, which contains the drive number the file is on.
+That file descriptor can then be used later by, for example, the `read` system call, which will call the filesystem's `read` function with that file descriptor as a parameter.
+At that point, the filesystem's `read` function knows the drive to read from, as well as the path of the file.

+Once a user program is done with a file, it can call the `close` system call, to remove the file descriptor and the information associated with it.

+open:
+new fd